Student Rights Office

 The university also has a protected disclosure policy, which is way of making a good faith complaint about suspected wrongdoing at the university with protection from reprisal.
 This mechanism is rarely accessed, and is unlikely to lead to resolution or outcomes — however, it is a way of raising concerns with a lower risk of retribution.

 It is very difficult to advance an appeal to a stage at which it would be considered by a tribunal; the more likely outcome is that an appeal is dismissed completely before this stage, or an administrator accepts the appeal before it reaches tribunal consideration.
-If you do have an appeal that advances all the way to this stage, most of the time a decision is made based on written submissions only.
-You can only request an oral hearing if you’re appealing a suspension or expulsion from the university.

 While this may all sound intimidating, don’t worry — we’re here to support you.
 If your appeal reaches tribunal consideration, reach out to us so that we can help with the review and preparation of your materials and, if you’re attending an oral hearing to appeal a suspension or expulsion, someone from our office can accompany you as a support person (but remember, we cannot represent you or speak at oral hearings).